 Address: 313 Sasahara Shinden, Mishima, Shizuoka 411-0012, Japan

 The last stop on the Japan road trip itinerary is Mt.
 Omuro, an extinct volcano covered with a layer of vegetation that resembles a perfectly conical fuzzy Ikea carpet.

 Take the chair lift to the summit and enjoy panoramic views while walking along the circumference.
 Aside from sightseeing, there’s a cafe, shrine, and an archery range at the crater.

-*Pro-tip: Drop by the second Sunday in February as Mt.
+*Pro-tip: Drop by the 2nd Sunday of February as Mt.
 Omuro is set on fire once a year as part of Yamayaki, a sacred ritual known to welcome Spring.

 Cost: ¥700/round-trip chair lift

 How to get there: From Itō Station, walk to the Itoeki Bus Stop.
 Take a bus bound for Shaboten Park.
 The chair lift is next to the bus stop (Google Maps)

 Day 6: Exploring Tokyo’s Past, Present, and Future

 After spending time amongst Tokyo’s skyscrapers and slowing the pace in the outskirts, we wanted to time travel back and immerse ourselves in the cultural side of Tokyo.

 Traditional Temples at Asakusa